-If you are taking a year off, you should apply the summer before you will definitely return to law school, as you cannot defer an offer of membership.
+If you are taking a year off, you should apply the summer before you will definitely return to law school, as you cannot defer an offer of membership to the Review.
 If you participate in the writing competition and subsequently decide to take a year off, you may not re-apply upon your return.

 Why does the writing competition take place right after finals?

 The membership selection process, which includes evaluating all writing components, personal information, grades, and personal statements, is a time-intensive process.
-In order to give full consideration to each applicant and provide sufficient notice of acceptance for members to be back at Columbia for Orientation on Monday, July 24, it is necessary for the application process to begin right after finals.
+In order to give full consideration to each applicant and provide sufficient notice of acceptance for members to be back at Columbia in time for Orientation on Monday, July 22, it is necessary for the application process to begin right after finals.